Typsium/alchemist/doc/manual.typ

 = Drawing molecules
 == Atoms

-In alchemist, the name of the function #cmd("molecule") is used to create a group of atom but here it is a little bit abusive as it do not necessarily represent real molecules.
-An atom is in our case something of the form: optional number + capital letter + optional lowercase letter followed by indices or exponent.
+In alchemist, the name of the function #cmd("fragment") is used to create a group of atom in a molecule.
+A fragment is in our case something of the form: optional number + capital letter + optional lowercase letter optionally followed by a charge, an exponent or a subscript.

 #info[
   For instance, $H_2O$ is a molecule of the atoms $H_2$ and $O$.